chuangcaleb/intellichef/README.md

 A coursework assignment for Designing Intelligent Agents.

+Intelligent agents must cooperate together to build as many houses as possible within a time frame.
+Houses take time to build, and require Wood and Stone, which can be gathered.

+The catch is that agents get progressively more skilled and efficient in a task that they repeat, so they should tend to specialize in the same tasks.
+However, agents will 'die' of old age after enough game cycles, and every new house built introduces one new agent!

+The study would be on how the score and strategies vary according to the skewing of resource efficiency (i.e. 2 wood 8 stone for one house, a faster skill rate for wood than stone, etc.).

 ## Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.